Net Contents Control

 What is Net Contents Control?

 In this environment, many business leaders take a cautious approach.
-They protect their reputations by putting systems in place that guarantee compliance, and then accept some level of product give away as the cost of doing business.
+They protect their reputations by putting systems in place that guarantee compliance and then accept some level of product give-away as the cost of doing business.

-How net contents are regulated
+How are net contents regulated?

-The US Department of Commerce (through the National Institute of Standards and Technology) publishes the definitive guide for Net Content Control of packaged goods sold in the United States: NIST Handbook 133, “Checking the Net Contents of Packaged Goods”.
+The U.S. Department of Commerce (through the National Institute of Standards and Technology) publishes the definitive guide for Net Content Control of packaged goods sold in the United States: NIST Handbook 133, “Checking the Net Contents of Packaged Goods”.
 (Last accessed 17 October 2018)

 The Handbook requires that the net quantity of contents statement must be accurate, but allows for reasonable variations.
 The guiding paragraph states:

 The net quantity of content statement must be “accurate,” but reasonable variations are permitted.
 Variations in package contents may be a result of deviations in filling.
 The limits for acceptable variation are based on current good manufacturing practices in the weighing, measuring, and packaging process.
 The first requirement is that accuracy is applied to the average net contents of the packages in the lot.
 The second requirement is applied to negative errors in individual packages.
-These requirements apply simultaneously to the inspection of all lots of packages except as specified in Section 1.2.5 “Exceptions to the Average and Individual Package Requirements.”
+These requirements apply simultaneously to the inspection of all lots of packages except as specified in Section 1.2.5 “Exceptions to the Average and Individual Package Requirements.

-Guidelines for acceptable variation
+Guidelines for Acceptable Variation